 Decrease the amount of time that it takes to get new reps ramped up

 Brainstorm the Pain Points that You Help to Resolve

-The next step in creating your inside sales call script is to think about the pain points that you help to fix.
-You may know these already but here is a shortcut to try – look at each benefit and there is usually a problem or pain point for each that is resolved.
+The next step in creating your inside sales call script is to think about the pain points you help fix.
+You may know these already, but here is a shortcut – Try to look at each benefit, and there is usually a problem or pain point for each that is resolved.

 Here is what this may look like when you are done:

 A lot of inside sales managers have challenges with:

 It can be tough to get all of their reps generating enough leads and performing at the needed level